 Third, contain cost!

 “Primum non nocere”, the historic ethical mantra of medicine, is getting a much-needed 21st century update in the form of the Choosing Wisely Campaign.
-Twenty five medical specialty societies, representing over 500,000 US physicians, have already created specialty-specific “Top 5 Lists” of tests and procedures that are sometimes overused, can potentially cause harm to patients and may add avoidable cost to our bloated national health care expenditures.
-In 2013, an additional 25 medical specialty societies will submit their “Top 5 Lists” of tests and procedures after careful review of comparative effectiveness studies.
+Dozens of medical specialty societies, representing the majority of US physicians, have created specialty-specific “Top 5 Lists” of tests and procedures that are sometimes overused, can potentially cause harm to patients and may add avoidable cost to our bloated national health care expenditures.
+These “Top 5 Lists” of avoidable tests and procedures are based on a careful review of comparative effectiveness studies.

 This campaign began in 2002 with a seminal article in the Archives of Internal Medicine titled “Medical Professionalism in the New Millenium: A Physician Charter.”
-The AIM editor said of this charter, co-authored by the American Board of Internal Medicine, the American College of Physicians- American Society of Internal Medicine Foundation and the European Foundation of Internal Medicine, “I hope that we will look back upon its publication as a watershed event in medicine.”
+The Annals of Internal Medicine editor said of this charter, co-authored by the American Board of Internal Medicine, the American College of Physicians- American Society of Internal Medicine Foundation and the European Foundation of Internal Medicine, “I hope that we will look back upon its publication as a watershed event in medicine.”

-For too long, the medical liability climate has caused physicians to practice defensive medicine by ordering tests they don’t really need in order to prevent being accused of failure to adequately investigate patient symptoms and diagnose serious disease.
+For too long, the medical liability climate has caused physicians to practice defensive medicine by ordering tests of dubious merit in order to prevent being accused of failure to adequately investigate patient symptoms and diagnose serious disease.
 Patients have also had a long-standing inflated opinion of the necessity and value of many costly and risky medical tests and procedures.
-The Choosing Wisely Campaign and its emphasis on Things Physicians and Patients Should Question promote mutually respectful conversations between physicians and patients in order to prevent harm to patients, contain health care costs and enhance the prospect for a safe, effective, ethical and humane medicine.
+The Choosing Wisely Campaign promotes mutually respectful conversations between physicians and patients in order to prevent harm to patients, contain health care costs and enhance the prospect for a safe, effective, ethical and humane medicine.

-The Choosing Wisely Campaign and its Things Physicians and Patients Should Question are helping patients, medical societies and consumer groups collaborate in new ways.
-They will help us all promote good stewardship in medicine by avoiding harm, containing costs and improving doctor-patient communication that characterizes the therapeutic relationship so essential to good medicine.
+The Choosing Wisely Campaign is helping patients, medical societies and consumer groups collaborate in new ways.
+This will help us all promote good stewardship in medicine by avoiding harm, containing costs and improving doctor-patient communication that characterizes the therapeutic relationship so essential to good medicine.

 ABIM Foundation, ACP–ASIM Foundation, and European Federation of Internal Medicine.
 Medical professionalism in the new millennium: A physician charter.
 Ann Intern Med.
 2002 Feb;136(3):243-246